apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/5_ddl_function_removal.md

          WHERE u.id = userId)[0]
      };

+### <a id="Synonyms"> Synonyms</a>

+    SynonymSpecification ::= "SYNONYM" QualifiedName "FOR" QualifiedName IfNotExists

+The CREATE SYNONYM statement creates a synonym for a given dataset.
+This synonym may be used used instead of the dataset name in SELECT, INSERT, UPSERT, DELETE, and LOAD statements.
+The target dataset does not need to exist when the synonym is created.

+##### Example

+    CREATE DATASET GleambookUsers(GleambookUserType) PRIMARY KEY id;

+    CREATE SYNONYM GleambookUsersSynonym FOR GleambookUsers;

+    SELECT * FROM GleambookUsersSynonym;

+More information on how synonyms are resolved can be found in the appendix section on Variable Resolution.

 ### <a id="Removal"> Removal</a>

     DropStatement       ::= "DROP" ( "DATAVERSE" Identifier IfExists
                                    | "TYPE" FunctionOrTypeName IfExists
                                    | "DATASET" QualifiedName IfExists
                                    | "INDEX" DoubleQualifiedName IfExists
+                                   | "SYNONYM" QualifiedName IfExists
                                    | "FUNCTION" FunctionSignature IfExists )
     IfExists            ::= ( "IF" "EXISTS" )?

 The DROP statement is the inverse of the CREATE statement.
-It can be used to drop dataverses, datatypes, datasets, indexes, and functions.
+It can be used to drop dataverses, datatypes, datasets, indexes, functions, and synonyms.

 The following examples illustrate some uses of the DROP statement.